 Current Iteration of proposed change Team 4 Team 3 Team 2 Team 1 Synthesis G1: explaining why school goals require the collaborative effort of community members and cannot be reached by individuals alone No changes No changes Cooperation - Explaining why school goals require the collaborative effort of the school community members.
 The majority does not require further revisions.
 One group suggests minor language revision for clarity.
 Notes: G1: identifying how multiple perspectives in a community can complicate conflict resolution.
 No changes No changes Problem solving - identifying how multiple perspectives in a community can complicate but also enrich conflict resolution.
 The majority does not require further revisions.
 One group suggests minor language revision to include enrichment of multiple perspectives.
 G1: describing how individuals impact their community by being civically engaged.
 No changes No changes Civic Engagement - describing how civically engaged individuals impact their community.
 The majority does not require further revisions.
 One group suggests minor language revision for clarity.
+Notes:

-Current Iteration of proposed change Team 4 Team 3 Team 2 Team 1 Synthesis G2: exploring governing powers at school and in their local community.
+Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis G2: exploring governing powers at school and in their local community.
 (Grade 2) - Are we providing students with a clear and age-appropriate understanding that laws and leaders can sometimes limit people's rights, including voting rights?
 Does the new framework revision present civics in a balanced way, helping students understand that not all rules or laws are always fair or benefit everyone equally?
 No changes No changes The majority does not require further revisions.
-One group questions whether the framework addresses how laws can be unfair, using age- appropriate language.
+One group questions whether the framework addresses how laws can be unfair, using ageappropriate language.
 Notes: G2: Exploring voting as a key part of civic responsibility and leadership selection, as well as changes that have impacted voting rights and access (Grade 2) - Are we providing students with a clear and age-appropriate understanding that laws and leaders can sometimes limit people's rights, including voting rights?
 Does the new framework revision present civics in a balanced way, helping students understand that not all rules or laws are always fair or benefit everyone equally?
-2nd bullet: make into 2 bullets exploring voting as a key part of civic responsibility and leadership selection describing how laws expanded voting rights Exploring the tool of voting as part of civic life that Americans use to participate in government.
+2 nd bullet: make into 2 bullets Exploring the tool of voting as part of civic life that Americans use to participate in government.
 Exploring how voting rights and the opportunity to participate impact the voting process and outcomes.
 There is a desire to divide this objective into two objectives.
 One objective to explore voting as a civic duty, and the other objective to explore laws and their impact voting rights.
 Notes: G3: explaining how groups of people make rules to create responsibilities and protect freedoms for all people.
 No changes No changes No changes Accepted with no further revisions.